Mullaitivu District: History

-Parts of present-day Mullaitivu District was part of the pre-colonial Jaffna kingdom.
+Parts of present-day Mullaitivu District were ruled by the pre-colonial Jaffna kingdom.
 The district then came under Portuguese, Dutch and British control.
 In 1815 the British gained control of the entire island of Ceylon.
 They divided the island into three ethnic based administrative structures: Low Country Sinhalese, Kandyan Sinhalese and Tamil.
 The district, which was then part of Vanni District, was part of the Tamil administration.
 In 1833, in accordance with the recommendations of the Colebrooke-Cameron Commission, the ethnic based administrative structures were unified into a single administration divided into five geographic provinces.
 Vanni District, together with Jaffna District and Mannar District, formed the new Northern Province.

 Vanni District was later renamed Mullaitivu District and then Vavuniya District.
 The district was colonised in the second half of the 18th century by residents from Jaffna Peninsula, primarily from Alaveddy, Udupiddy and Navaly.
 At the time that Ceylon gained independence, Vavuniya was one of the three districts located in the Northern Province.
 Mullaitivu District was carved out of the northern part of Vavuniya District together with parts of the then Jaffna District, Mannar District and Trincomalee District in September 1978.

 Mullaitivu District was under the control of rebel Liberation Tigers of Tamil Eelam for many years during the civil war.
 The district was recaptured by the Sri Lankan military in early 2009.